15 Simple Ways to Prepare Your Garage for the Winter

 Lubricating a garage door is very easy.
 Use a spray lubricant that is specifically made for garage doors.
 Put a nice coat of lubricating spray on all moving parts including any springs.

-9. Check the Opening Cables
+9. Hire a Professional to Check the Opening Cables on the Garage Door

 Do not try to remove and replace the high-tension cables by yourself.
 This requires the help of a professional because if you do this wrong you can be seriously injured or even killed.
 However, you can visually inspect cables to see if they look like they are in good condition.
 If there is any visual evidence of wear and tear, it is time to get a garage door repair company to come out and replace them.